-SALARIES OF JUSTICES, JUDGES AND SOLICITORS GENERAL
+SALARIES OF JUSTICES, JUDGES AND DISTRICT ATTORNEYS

-Paragraph I. Salaries of Justices, Judges and Solicitors General.
-The Justices of the Supreme Court each shall have out of the treasury of the States salaries of \$8,000 per annum; the Judges of the Court of Appeals each shall have out of the treasury of the State salaries of \$8,000 per annum, the Judges of the Superior Courts each shall have out of the treasury of the State salaries of \$6,000 per annum and the Solicitors General shall each have out of the treasury of the State a salary of \$250.00 per annum with the right of the General Assembly to authorize any county to supplement the salary of a judge of the Superior Court and Solicitor General of the Judicial Circuit in which such county lies, out of county funds, provided, however, where such salary is, at the time of the adoption of this Constitution, being supplemented out of county funds under existing laws, such laws shall remain in force until altered by the General Assembly.
-Provided further, that the Board of County Commissioners of Richmond County, or the Ordinary, or such other board or person as may from time to time have charge of the fiscal affairs of said county, shall without further legislative action continue to supplement from said County's treasury, the salary of the judge of Superior Court of the circuit of which the said County of Richmond is a part, by the sum of Two Thousand (\$2,000) Dollars per annum, which shall be in addition to the amount received by said judge out of the State treasury; and such payments are declared to be a part of the court expenses of said county, and such payment shall be made to the judge now in office during his present or subsequent terms, as well as to his successors, with the authority in the General Assembly to increase such salary from the County treasury as above provided.
+Paragraph I. Salaries of Justices, Judges and District Attorneys.
+The Justices of the Supreme Court each shall have out of the treasury of the State salaries of not less than \$8,000 per annum; the Judges of the Court of Appeals each shall have out of the treasury of the State salaries of not less than \$8,000 per annum, the Judges of the Superior Courts each shall have out of the treasury of the State salaries of not less than \$6,000 per annum and the District Attorneys shall each have out of the treasury of the State a salary of not less than \$250.00 per annum with the right of the General Assembly to authorize any county to supplement the salary of a Judge of the Superior Court and District Attorney of the Judicial Circuit in which such county lies, out of county funds, provided, however, where such salary is, at the time of the adoption of this Constitution, being supplemented out of county funds under existing laws, such laws shall remain in force until altered by the General Assembly.
+Provided further, that the Board of County Commissioners of Richmond County, or the Ordinary, or such other board or person as may from time to time have charge of the fiscal affairs of said county, shall without further legislative action continue to supplement from said County's treasury, the salary of the Judge of Superior Court of the circuit of which the said County of Richmond is a part, by the sum of Two Thousand (\$2,000) Dollars per annum, which shall be in addition to the amount received by said Judge out of the State treasury; and such payments are declared to be a part of the court expenses of said County, and such payment shall be made to the Judge now in office during his present or subsequent terms, as well as to his successors, with the authority in the General Assembly to increase such salary from the County treasury as above provided.

 Paragraph II.
-Powers to abolish or reinstate fees of Solicitor General.
-The General Assembly shall have power, at any time, by a majority vote of each branch, to abolish the fees at present accruing to the office of solicitor general in any particular judicial circuit, and in lieu thereof to prescribe a salary for such office, without regard to the uniformity of such salaries in the various circuits; and shall have the further power to determine what disposition shall be made of the fines, forfeitures and fees accruing to the office of solicitor general in any such judicial circuit where the fees are abolished; and likewise shall have the further power, if it so desires, to abolish such salary and reestablish such fees; but in either event, when so changed, the change shall not become effective until the end of the term to which the solicitor general was elected.
+Powers to abolish or reinstate fees of District Attorney.
+The General Assembly shall have power, at any time, by a majority vote of each branch, to abolish the fees at present accruing to the office of District Attorney in any particular judicial circuit, and in lieu thereof to prescribe a salary for such office, without regard to the uniformity of such salaries in the various circuits; and shall have the further power to determine what disposition shall be made of the fines, forfeitures and fees accruing to the office of District Attorney in any such judicial circuit where the fees are abolished; and likewise shall have the further power, if it so desires, to abolish such salary and reestablish such fees; but in either event, when so changed, the change shall not become effective until the end of the term to which the District Attorney was elected.